simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

     # Case 3: Leave only a given amount in the account -> the following example distributes everything, except 100 LSK
     #     Style: "AllExcept"
     #     Amount: 100
+    #
+    # Example, distributes everything except 100 LSK:
     Distribution:
         Style: "AllExcept"
         Amount: 100

-    # Mandatory Main Group.
+    # "Distribution_Main:" is the mandatory main group.
 Leave it as "Distribution_Main".
 This is the starting point.
     # Add multiple elements, consisting of "type", "value", "amount" and "description".
-    # There are two possibilites for an element.
-Either a subgroup, that contains again several elements or a direct transaction,
+    # There are four possibilites for an element:
+    # Either a subgroup, that contains again several elements, defined as a fixed value or a percentage value
+    # or a direct transaction, also defined with a fixed value or a percentage

-    # 1. for a subgroup, define the following:
+    # 1. for a subgroup with a percentage value, define the following ("description" is not needed):
-    #     type: "group"
+    #     type: "group_percentage"
-    #     value: "Distribution_mySubgroup" -> that can be defined freely
+    #     value: "Distribution_mySubgroup" -> that is the name of another part. it can be defined freely
     #     amount: "90%"                    -> percentage of the allocated amount of this group
+    #
+    # 2. for a subgroup with a fixed value, use the following template:
+    #     type: "group_fixed"
+    #     value: "Distribution_mySubgroup" -> that is the name of another part
+    #     amount: 500                      -> 500 LSK will be allocated to that group
+    #
-    # 2. for a direct transaction, define the following:
+    # 3. for a direct transaction with a percentage value, define the following:
-    #     type: "direct"
+    #     type: "direct_percentage"
     #     value: "12345678L"                  -> Account to send the amount to
     #     amount: "30%"                       -> percentage of the allocated amount of this group to send to this account
     #     description: "Servers -Maintenance" -> just a description, needed only for the log
+    #
+    # 4. for a direct transaction with a fixed value, define the following:
+    #     type: "direct_fixed"
+    #     value: "12345678L"                  -> Account to send the amount to
+    #     amount: 200                         -> send 200 LSK to this account
+    #     description: "Servers -Maintenance" -> just a description, needed only for the log

+    # Percentage values in one group should add up to 100%.
+If they are bigger than 100%, they won't be executed
+    # If they are smaller than 100%, they will be executed.
+    # Fixed amounts are executed only if enough funds are available.
+They are executed first and substracted from the allocated
+    # amount to this group.
+The rest is distributed accordingly to the defined percentages.
+    # Example: If allcate 1000LSK to a group, which contains a fixed transaction of 200LSK, one of 40% and one of 60%,
+    # the following transactions will be executed:
+    # 200LSK (fixed), 320LSK (40% of 800LSK, which is left after 200 are substracted from 1000), and 480 (60% of 800)

     # Subgroups can contain again direct transactions or subgroubs. that creates a kind of a hierarchy.
     # Every subgroup takes the amount allocated to it again as 100% to distribute it further.